rondevera/twig/README.md

 * Generate a formatted list of your branches from the past week.
 Useful for emailing your team about what you're up to.

-If you write a subcommand that others can appreciate, send a pull request!
+If you write a subcommand that others can appreciate, send a pull request or add it to the [Twig wiki][wiki]!

 More info